Terms of Competitions (Ladies)

 4.2.
 When competitions are designated 'prepaid', entry fee must be paid in advance in order to secure the booking.

 4.3.
-In the event of payment not having been made by the designated deadline, bookings will be scrubbed and times made available to other players.
+In the event of payment not having been made by the designated deadline, bookings will be removed and times made available to other players.

 4.4.
 Entry fee refunds for cancellations by players will only be made in the event of the vacant time being taken up and at least 48 hours’ notice of withdrawal having been given.